 On any Saturday, 60 or more kids and their families are playing in the Sunnyvale Park, many of them kicking a soccer ball.
 In this area of Salt Lake County, about 40th South and 7th West, a new attraction in the park is a soccer training wall and target practice designed by a group of young architects and architectural students.
 It is the result of a Design/Build Competition won by a team which named their design WEST, for Women Engagement Society Training.

-A six member design team which included GSBS Architects' Ron Rezvan, won The Sunnyvale Project, sponsored by Salt Lake County – Women in Architecture.
+The team which included GSBS Architects' Ron Rezvan, won The Sunnyvale Project, sponsored by Salt Lake County – Women in Architecture.
 According to Ron, the Sunnyvale neighborhood hosts a large refugee and immigration community.
 “The competition was for a public installation to create fun soccer-related activities and to encourage youth immigrants to use their public amenities,” he said.
-“Our design team could really identify with the kids and their families because know what it like to live in a new country.”
+It is working!
+“Our design team could really identify with the kids and their families because we know what it is like to live in a new country.”

 The competition specified a $4000 budget and strict schedule for “an environmentally conscious design.”
-Accordingly, the team created a wood structure that has a solid training wall with round targets made from bike tires, flexible and fixed seating, and target practice net, and uses recycled materials in its construction.
-Fabrication begins shortly with unveiling in October.
+Accordingly, the team created a wood structure that has a target practice net with round targets made from used bike tires, fixed seating and a solid training wall, and uses recycled materials in its construction.
+The installation is now an active location in the park.

 Along a busy stretch of 39th South near 6th west in Salt Lake County, The Sunnyvale Neighborhood Center is tucked among warehouses and small manufacturing businesses.
 Here, a growing number ofrefugees and immigrants residing in the Sunnyvale Neighborhood receive English language classes, after-school programs, and other services.